pdtpartners/nix-snapshotter/README.md

 - However, on registry side, non-distributable layers only allowed if descriptor "URLs" is also non-zero.
 The URL must be http or https scheme and without a fragment.
 And it must also pass an "allow" and "deny" regex which is all denied by registry defaults.
-It is unclear what is allowed on Docker Hub, and what is allowed on Artifactory registries.
+It is unclear what is allowed on the GitHub Container Registry, and what is allowed on Artifactory registries.
 - So we don't end up using non-distributable images.
 - There are also "foreign" rootfs layers `application/vnd.docker.image.rootfs.foreign.*`,